 Do professionals use Luminar?

-Yes, there are some professionals who use Luminar Neo exclusively, but it’s intended for image editors of all skill levels.
+Yes, some professionals use Luminar Neo exclusively, but it’s intended for image editors of all skill levels.
 Many of the professionals who use Luminar use it as a part of a larger workflow, so they can use its excellent AI tools like noise reduction, sharpening, and upscaling.

 Is Luminar Neo better than Lightroom 6?